pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 Use the fields on the *Results grid* panel to specify your formatting preferences for copied data.

+* Specify the maximum width of the column when 'Resize by data?' is set to True.
+  If it is set to 0 then columns will auto-size to the maximum width of the data in the column.
+If 'Resize by data?' is set to False then this setting won't take any effect.
 * When the *Resize by data?* switch is set to *True*, then data columns will auto-size to the maximum width of the data in the column as loaded in the first batch.
 If False, the column will be sized to the widest of the data